-• Laboratory of Computational Intelligence
+Laboratory of Computational Intelligence

-Topics: Configuration and use of computational intelligence techniques (neural networks, fuzzy systems, evolutionary computing) for basic operations (e.g., classification, regression, prediction, control, optimization) Teacher: Davide Coluzzi
+Topics: Configuration and use of computational intelligence techniques (neural networks, fuzzy systems, evolutionary computing) for basic operations (e.g., classification, regression, prediction, control, optimization)

+Teacher: Davide Coluzzi

-• Laboratory of Medical Devices and Systems
+Laboratory of Medical Devices and Systems

 The course aims to provide technical skills to develop and deploy Artificial intelligence-based medical devices in different areas, such as bioinformatics or biomedical images and signal analysis.
-The regulatory requirements needed to put these systems on the market will be investigated, such as the MDR and IVDR regulations for medical devices and the AI act.
+The regulatory requirements needed to put these systems on the market will be investigated, such as the MDR and IVDR regulations for medical devices and the AI Act, focusing on relevant aspects, including fairness and explainability.
 MLops principles for deploying and maintaining machine learning models in production will also be examined.
-After the theoretical part, students will simulate the development of a software and they will define the steps needed to obtain the certification of their software as a medical device.
+Throughout the course, students will simulate the development of a Medical Device software.
+Starting from a medical-related problem of their interest, they will train and evaluate different ML models on publicly available data, and they will define the steps needed to obtain the certification of their software as a medical device.
+Additionally, they will be able to develop a simple GUI where users can run the trained model on new patient data.